First Study of Its Kind Finds National Accreditation Program for Breast Centers Leads to Better Quality Care

 “This shows that patients are seeking out those specialized breast cancer centers, instead of just generalized cancer care,” Dr. Miller says.

-At UH, all breast cancers are NAPBC-accredited.
-This includes facilities at UH Cleveland Medical Center, UH Geauga Medical Center, UH Ahuja Medical Center, UH Geauga Medical Center, a campus of UH Regional Hospitals, UH St. John Medical Center, UH Minoff Health Center at Chagrin Highlands, UH Westlake Health Center and joint-venture Southwest General Medical Center.
+At UH, all breast centers are NAPBC-accredited.
+This includes facilities at UH Cleveland Medical Center, UH Ahuja Medical Center, UH Elyria Medical Center, UH Geauga Medical Center, a campus of UH Regional Hospitals, UH St. John Medical Center, UH Minoff Health Center at Chagrin Highlands, UH Westlake Health Center and joint-venture Southwest General Health Center.

 “We recently had our NAPBC site visit, and we passed with flying colors,” Dr. Miller says.